 "People think in pictures," is a common reminder from New Frame Managing Partner Brian Lewis when discussing New Frame's political communications style, which combines his extensive political and policy experience with his talent for telling the stories of New Frame's clients.

-As one of four lobbyists for the firm's clients at the General Assembly, Brian leads the firm's work on strategy, messaging, and engaging clients to move legislators.
+As one of three lobbyists for the firm's clients at the General Assembly, Brian leads the firm's work on strategy, messaging, and engaging clients to move legislators.
 Brian has worked in state politics and policy since 1996 and holds a master's degree in public affairs and bachelor's in political science from UNC Greensboro.
 He is a veteran lobbyist at the General Assembly and has been involved in some of the state's most high profile political discussions, communications campaigns, and policy debates over the last decade.
 Brian is also a frequent guest on Capital Tonight, a nightly public affairs show on Spectrum News, where he gives political communications analysis for viewers.

 New Frame is not just any firm.
 It is Brian's vision of lobbying and advocacy that is focused on finding common ground, putting aside partisanship, and making good public policy for North Carolina.
 Brian's social media is a constant reminder to #DoPoliticsBetter and has been used from political leaders on both sides of the political aisle in North Carolina.

 Brian lives in Cary with his wife and family, but can be found surfing Tower 6 at Carolina Beach at sunrise whenever his schedule and the surf forecast allows it.
 Brian is also an accomplished IRONMAN athlete, marathoner and is the starting shortstop on his senior baseball team.